tanderson11/hiv-transmission-parameters/Blanquart/README.md

 # Transmission probability and viral load data from Rakai

 On their way to analyze evolutionary tradeoffs in the virulence of HIV, Blanquart et al. explore the relationship between set point viral load (SPVL) and the probability of transmission between serodiscordant sexual partners.
 To quantify this relationship, the authors analyze data from the Rakai Community Cohort Suvery --- an open cohort, longitudinal study of people with HIV living in the Rakai District, Uganda.
 In particular, they use data from 817 serodiscordant heterosexual couples in the cohort where the viral load of the HIV positive partner was measured at least once.
-These authors made their data available in [https://doi.org/10.5061/dryad.7kr85](a Dryad repository).
+These authors made their data available in [a Dryad repository](https://doi.org/10.5061/dryad.7kr85).
 Below we discuss the relevant columns of this data in our reanalysis, and we discuss the steps we used to process the data for our purposes.

 Relevant columns:
 - `Couple #`: an integer identifying the serodiscordant couple.